Whitewater kayaking: History

 1920s, boating on WW with Folboats developed.
 Boaters flocked to rivers and lakes by train or bus.
 During that time, the Austrian, Edi Hans Pawlata reinvented the Eskimo roll.

 1927, Franz von Alber, and then Klaus and Arndt von Rautenfeld, claimed to have independently developed a roll with their sea kayaks.

 In the early 1930s, Walter Frentz, Herbert Rittlinger and a handful of others became pioneers and advocates of WW kayaking with documentaries and books.

 1933, Adolf Hitler started to dissolve kayak clubs.
 They did not serve his plan and the impact on the sport was devastating.
 World War II brought the paddle sport to a total halt.

 1946–48, In some regions, the Allies gradually lifted the ban on river travel in Germany.
 Paddle clubs were again allowed to form.

-1952, Walter Frentz, published an inspiring book In den Schluchten Europas (In the Canyons of Europe) that gained popularity.
+1952, Walter Frentz, published an inspiring book titled In den Schluchten Europas (In the Canyons of Europe) that gained popularity.
 The book was based on his river trips prior to World War II.
-Publications in those days told great stories with awesome pictures of first descents but with little information regarding river conditions.
-The tough times of the post war era had come to an end and people traveled abroad again looking for adventures with Folboats and canoes.
+Publications in those days told detailed stories with pictures of first descents but with little information regarding river conditions.
+The tough times of the post-war era had come to an end and people started travelling abroad looking for adventures with Folboats and canoes.